An Action plan and a Policy brief for the promotion of renewable energy

 APPROVE tackles barriers to the development of Renewable Energy Sources (RES) such as:

-In line with the revised Renewable Energy Directive, APPROVE will consider awareness raising, capacity building and stakeholder participation as ways to enable and promote RES.
+In line with the revised Renewable Energy Directive, APPROVE considers awareness raising, capacity building and stakeholder participation as ways to enable and promote RES.

 The project will lead to the improvement of 4 Structural Funds operational programmes with the aim to promote RES development, considering investment priorities related to TO4 “Supporting the shift towards a low-carbon economy in all sectors”, and addressing regional innovation strategies for smart specialisation.